Siphon880gh/devbrain/Enterprise - DevOps, CI CD, DOCKER, Kubernetes, Jenkins, Redis, Linux, Scaling, Server Admin/__ Server Management - 2. Dedicated Server or VPS/_ GET STARTED - Setup Dedicated Server Checklist.md

 	- Some systems come with git.
 Check out by running `git --version`
 	- If git is not included, lookup instructions how to install git on the system
 		- eg. Google: Ubuntu 22 install git
+	- Verify installation successful: `git --version`
+	- Install gh because that's needed to forcefully authenticate for git (if authentication becomes stale and authorized commands like git push fails).
+Lookup instructions on how to install gh on the system eg. Google: Ubuntu 22 install gh
-	- Setup identification for git commands (a bit involved):
+	- Setup identification for git commands (or you'd be annoyed about it later when using git):
 	```
 	git config --global user.name "Your Name"
 	git config --global user.email "youremail@domain.com"
 	```

-	- Setup authorization for git commands
+	- **Github**: Setup authorization for git commands

-	  1. Check if `ls ~/.ssh` has .pub files and similarly named files without file extensions (Those are the public and private keys, respectively).
+	  1. Check if server `ls ~/.ssh` has .pub files and similarly paired file without the ".pub" file extensions (Those are the public and private keys, respectively).
 If not, generate a public/private key referring to: https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent
+		- Make sure the email address is the one used to sign into Github

 		```
 		ssh-keygen -t ed25519 -C "your_email@example.com"